felixha00/lowcost-voltex/README.md

 # Build Log
 ### Wiring (looks bad):
 ![sound voltex wiring](https://cdn.discordapp.com/attachments/482050809463439391/705934792167784518/IMG_20200501_063012.jpg)
-Follow a tutorial on how to wire a keyboard properly.
+If you'd like to build this, follow a tutorial on how to wire and flash a keyboard with QMK.
+The keymap is included in the repo.
 The two pieces were sandwiched by countersinking screws and using the M2 standoffs and screws to assemble them togther.
 The pieces of wood was laser cut using a Trotec 3000.

 ### Removing Detents:
 ![removing detents from encoder](https://cdn.discordapp.com/attachments/482050809463439391/705935024838541353/IMG_20200402_183047.jpg)